 However, some of the effects on learning and memory, like impairments to the ability to learn, difficulty problem-solving, and impaired memory, can persist for more than 24 hours, so getting high on Saturday night might impact your performance in class on Monday.

 Getting high also affects your motor coordination and perception of sights, sounds, time, and touch.
 This means that you're more likely to get into a car accident than if you were sober.
-If you smoke, you should definitely not drive.
+If you use, you should definitely not drive.

 Also, lowered inhibitions sometimes means poor decision-making.
 Some common things include unplanned and unprotected sex, doing things you'd never do sober, and relationship problems.

-Can you reduce your risk if you do smoke?
+Can you reduce your risk if you choose to use?

 - Don’t smoke in your residence hall.
 We all know marijuana has a distinct smell (that isn’t fully masked by towels under doors or fans in the window), and this is a surefire way to get in trouble.

 - Know your source.
 This helps ensure that you're familiar with the strength of your marijuana and that it's not laced or tainted with other drugs.

 - Take a break.
-You can build up a tolerance to marijuana, so if you find that you’re smoking more and more, take a couple weeks off.
+You can build up a tolerance to marijuana, so if you find that you’re using more and more, take a couple weeks off.

 - Don’t use and drive.
 Your risk of getting into an accident doubles if you’re high.